 For more information regarding departure times, frequency and pricing, click here.

-There are also private shuttle companies that operate between San Vito lo Capo and Zingaro Nature Reserve.
+There are also private shuttle companies operating between San Vito lo Capo and the Zingaro Nature Reserve.
 But, these are not public transport options and only operate in the peak season.
-Basically, in the off-season, there are no transport options other than driving there yourself.
-Unless you want to splash cash on a taxi.

 Getting From Trapani to Zingaro Nature Reserve

 There’s no direct public transport from Trapani to the Zingaro Nature Reserve.
 So, if you’re visiting from Trapani, you’ll either need to get a bus to Castellammare del Golfo or Scopello and then catch a direct bus.
-Or, you’ll need to drive to Zingaro.
-From Trapani, it’s quicker to drive to the southern entrance, compared with the northern entrance.
-It takes around an hour to drive to the southern entrance from Trapani.

 Getting From Palermo to Zingaro Nature Reserve

 Similarly, there’s no direct public transport from Palermo to the Zingaro Nature Reserve.
 So, if you’re visiting from Palermo, you’ll either need to get a bus to Castellammare del Golfo or Scopello and then catch the direct bus.
-Otherwise, you’ll need to drive.
-From Palermo, it makes sense to drive to the southern entrance as that’s much closer than the northern entrance.
-The drive time to the southern entrance is around 90 minutes.

 Where to Stay Near Zingaro Nature Reserve